lingqime/Epidemic-dynamics-on-metapopulation-networks-with-node2vec-mobility/README.md

 All the data sets are included in the folder `data set`.
 The ER random graph, BA model, Random clustered graph, Power-law cluster graph, Geographical threshold graph, LFR model, US airport network, Manizales network presented in the paper are named as `ER-100-6-1.txt`, `BA-100-3-1.txt`, `random clustered graph indpendent 1.txt`, `powerlaw cluster graph p=0.5.txt`, `geographical threshold graph with threshold 80.txt`, `LFR model small mu.txt`, `USAir97-unweighted.txt`, and `colombian.txt`, respectively.

+All the numerical results were fulfilled by [Jupyter Notebook](https://jupyter.org/).
+The codes can be found in the folder `Codes`.

 The code of Euler method in Fig. 2 and its Monte Carlo simulation is presented in `Fig. 2 Euler method and Monte Carlo simulation.ipynb`.
 For Euler method (cell [8]), the stepsize `h = 0.01` and its iteration times `iteration = 30000`.
 For Monte Carlo method (cell [11]), the stepsize `dt = 0.01` and it iterated 30000 times.
 (See the figure below).